stevelorenz/comnetsemu/app/internet_of_things/comnets_iot_mqtt/README.md

 We can check specific logs for specific containers by using `sudo docker logs **nameofcontainer**`.
-On running the same we can see the logs of a sample broker, publisher and subscriber as below For example:
+On running the same we can see the logs of a sample broker, publisher and subscriber as below.

+For example:

 `sudo docker logs MQTT`